Rawang, Selangor: Commerce

-Tin and rubber were major economic outputs of Rawang until the late-1970s, after which oil palm plantations started being established by private companies.
-Throughout the late-1980s until the 1990s, Rawang's economic output continued to diversify and many light industrial areas opened up during Malaysia's industrialization drive under the Fifth Malaysia Plan (RMK-5).
-Industrial zones that were set up at Sungai Dua and Rawang Perdana during this period generated jobs which resulted in further population growth and the increase in foreign workers residing in Rawang.
+Tin and rubber were major economic outputs of Rawang until the late 1970s, after which oil palm plantations started being established by private companies.
+Throughout the late 1980s until the 1990s, Rawang's economic output continued to diversify, and many light industrial areas opened up during Malaysia's industrialization drive under the Fifth Malaysia Plan (RMK-5).
+During this period, Industrial zones set up at Sungai Dua and Rawang Perdana generated jobs, which resulted in further population growth and an increase in foreign migrant workers residing in Rawang.
 The influx of foreign workers has transformed the landscape and composition of the industrial estates and townships.

+Administration

 In 1974, following Kuala Lumpur's separation from Selangor, a re-delineation exercise for that year's general election saw Rawang transferred from Hulu Selangor to Gombak (i.e. Selayang constituency).
-At the same time, Rawang township (mukim) was transferred to newly-created Gombak District and acted as the administrative center of the district.
+At the same time, Rawang township (parish) was transferred to the newly created Gombak District and acted as the administrative center of the district.
 While northern part of Rawang including Bukit Beruntung, Bukit Sentosa, Serendah and Sungai Choh remained in Hulu Selangor District until now.

-Rawang was the capital of Gombak until 1997 when it moved to Batu Caves, and is now a major administrative center for the district of Selayang.
+Rawang was the capital of Gombak until 1997 when it moved to Batu Caves and is now a major administrative center for the district of Selayang.
 Rawang has undergone tremendous growth since the PLUS North-South Highway was opened in the mid-1990s.
-The population of Rawang stands at 120,447 according to the GeoNames geographical database.
-The Selayang Municipal Council building is situated at the new Rawang town center that was established in the early-2000s slightly north of the old Rawang town.
+The population of Rawang stands at 120,447, according to the GeoNames geographical database.
+The Selayang Municipal Council building is situated at the new Rawang town center that was established in the early 2000s, slightly north of the old Rawang town.

-The District Magistrate's subordinate Court and the District Police Headquarters have moved away to Selayang from Rawang in the 1990s, while the town library and government-run public clinic were decommissioned.
-With this, the town now lacks playing fields and parks to support all-around growth as was before.
-The large land area in which the magistrate court, library, police quarters, and government clinic used to reside was redeveloped as the new Rawang town center.
+The District Magistrate's subordinate Court and the District Police Headquarters moved away to Selayang from Rawang in the 1990s, while the town library and government-run public clinic were decommissioned.
+With this, the town now lacks playing fields and parks to support all-around growth as before.
+The large land area in which the magistrate court, library, police quarters, and government clinic used to reside was redeveloped as the new Rawang town center, which has become congested due to poor town planning.
+It has also become a primary place for local and migrant Rohingya beggars.